 Chief Underwriting Officer

-The long anticipated General Data Protection Regulation (GDPR) finally came to force across the European Union on 25th May 2018.
+The long anticipated General Data Protection Regulation (GDPR) finally came to force across the European Union on 25th May 2018, and was incorporated into UK law on 1st January 2021 after the end of the Brexit transition period.
 Few could have denied that it was long overdue.
 The original Data Protection Act was passed way back in 1998, when the internet barely existed, and cyber attacks weren't a serious concern for most businesses.

 But fast forward 20 years and huge advancements in technology and the internet have brought a data explosion in their wake.
 We now think it's perfectly normal that online companies know where we live, who we're friends with and what we like to eat.
 Yet with so much of our personal data involved, we need the reassurance that it's adequately protected.
 And that is where the GDPR comes in.